How To: Reregister a Salvage (Total Loss) Vehicle (HTVR 13)

 A weight certificate is not required for:

-— Trucks or pickups previously registered in California when the prior California Certificate of Title or registration shows the empty or unladen weight and the number of axles, and the vehicle has not been modified to change the weight.
+— Trucks or pickups previously registered in California when the prior California Certificate of Title or registration show the unladen weight and number of axles, if the vehicle has not been modified to change the weight.

-— Two-axle or three-axle trucks weighing 10,001 pounds or more; the estimated weight is required.
+— Two or three-axle trucks weighing 10,001 pounds or more.
+The estimated unladen weight is required.

-— Autos (unless registered as commercial vehicles), trailers, and motorcycles.
+— Autos (unless registered as commercial), trailers, and motorcycles.

-NOTE: A Declaration of Gross Vehicle Weight (GVW)/Combined Gross Vehicle Weight (CGW) (REG 4008) form is required for commercial vehicles weighing 6,001 pounds or more, except pickups.
+- A Declaration of Gross Vehicle Weight (GVW)/Combined Gross Vehicle Weight (CGW) (REG 4008) form for commercial vehicles weighing 6,001 pounds or more, except pickups.

-- Smog certification from a California state-licensed smog inspection station, unless your vehicle is:
+- A smog certification from a California state-licensed smog inspection station, unless your vehicle is:

-— Natural gas-powered with a GVWR of more than 14,000 pounds.
+— Natural gas or propane-powered with a GVWR of 14,001 pounds or more.

 — A hybrid.